nebiyea/CucumberFramework4/README.md

 sbt "testOnly *TestRunner"

 OR
-# 2. Run just the runner class using the tags
+# 2. Run the runner class using the tags
 sbt "testOnly *TestRunner -- -Dcucumber.filter.tags=@smoke"